DataDog/integrations-extras/nobl9/README.md

 # Nobl9

 ## Overview
+Nobl9 is an SLO platform that provides real-time and historical SLO reports.
-Nobl9 helps you set and understand reliability goals.
-Nobl9 integrates with Datadog and other data sources to collect SLI metrics and measure them against SLO targets.
-Nobl9 provides real-time and historical SLO reports against the SLIs, thereby allowing customers to uncover bottlenecks, errors, and issues faster.
+Nobl9 integrates with Datadog to collect SLI metrics and measure them against SLO targets.
 Since Nobl9 calculates error budgets of acceptable thresholds, it can trigger workflows and alerts when the error burn rate is too high or has been exceeded.

-Benefits include:
-- **Business Alignment**: Add business context to monitoring data that optimizes reliability and cost.
-- **Standardize Practices**: Define reliability goals, measure those goals, and improve services.
-- **Enable Teams**: Align activities against the priorities set by the error budget.
+Use the Datadog Nobl9 integration to pass business context to monitoring data, define and measure reliability goals, and align activities against the priorities set by the error budget.

 ### SLO Grid View
 ![SLO Grid View](images/grid_view.jpg)